cognitedata/cognite-sdk-python/CONTRIBUTING.md

 MAJOR.MINOR[.PATCH]
 ```
 Increment the:
-* MAJOR version when you make incompatible API changes,
-* MINOR version when you add functionality in a backwards-compatible manner, and
+* MINOR version when you add functionality in a backwards-incompatible manner
-* PATCH version when you make backwards-compatible bug fixes.
+* PATCH version when you make backwards-compatible bug fixes or minor additions.

 For more information on versioning see https://semver.org/